> Folk Music > Songs > The Dowie Dens of Yarrow

 The border ballad The Dowie Dens o’ Yarrow was in the repertoire of many traditional and revival singers:

-Jimmy McBeath sang The Dowie Dens o’ Yarrow on 14 November 1953 in a recording by Alan Lomax that was released in 2002 on his Rounder Records anthology Tramps and Hawkers.
+Jimmy McBeath sang The Dowie Dens o’ Yarrow on 14 November 1953 to Alan Lomax in London.
+This recording was released in 2002 on McBeath’s Rounder Records anthology Tramps and Hawkers.
+Hamish Henderson noted:

 Ewan MacColl sang The Dowie Dens o’ Yarrow in 1956 on his and A.L.
 Lloyd’s Riverside anthology The English and Scottish Popular Ballads (The Child Ballads) Volume III.
 This and 28 other ballads from this series were reissued in 2009 on MacColl’s Topic CD Ballads: Murder·Intrigue·Love·Discord.
 Kenneth S. Goldstein noted in the album’s booklet: